MADYS: the Manifold Age Determination for Young Stars

 Minimum requirements, in this case, consist of a column of object names and a column with magnitudes.
 If parallaxes are provided, input magnitudes are considered as apparent; otherwise, they are considered as absolute.
 By providing two columns with equatorial or galactic coordinates, it is possible for the program to evaluate interstellar extinction in the direction of the object(s) and to take it into account (see Section~\ref{sec:ext}).
 Alternatively, values for the E(B-V) color excess can be manually provided.

 More than 250 photometric filters are available in this mode, meaning that there is at least one theoretical model which they can be compared to.
-The full list of filters --including, e.g., the full suite of the James Webb Space Telescope \citep[JWST,][]{2006SSRv..123..485G} filters-- can be found in the documentation.
+The full list of filters --including, for example, the full suite of the James Webb Space Telescope \citep[JWST,][]{2006SSRv..123..485G} filters-- can be found in the documentation.